AliceO2Group/QualityControl/doc/Advanced.md

 - `referenceRun` : the run of reference
 - `activity` : the current activity

-If the reference is not found it will return a `nullptr` and issue a warning.
+If the reference is not found it will return a `nullptr` and the quality is `Null`.

 ### Compare to a reference plot

 The check `ReferenceComparatorCheck` in `Common` compares objects to their reference.

-TODO beautify

 The configuration looks like
 ```